ThingLabsIo/ThingLabsIo.github.io/pages/device/arduino/writing-digital-output.md

 header: no
 breadcrumb: true
 categories: [arduino, iot, maker, javascript, node.js, johnny-five]
-collection: "arduino-101"
-author: doug_seven
-permalink: "/device/arduino/writing-digital-output"
+permalink: /device/arduino/writing-digital-output/
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started][../getting-started] section.
+If you haven't already done so, please follow the instructions in ['Getting Started'](../getting-started/) section.

 ### Table of Contents
 *  Auto generated table of contents